deuzu/github-democrat-action/README.md

 That's when I knew open source community needed democracy!
 GNU defines a "free software" so that we can run, study, redistribute and distrubute modified copies.
-What if , as an open source enthousiasts, you could vote to express your opinion on a project?
+What if, as an open source enthousiasts, you could vote to express your opinion on a project?

 The Github Democrat brings democracy to a project.
 It gives contributors and non-contributors another way to participate by voting.